The gastric balloon procedure is a temporary treatment for obesity that helps you lose weight by reducing the volume of your stomach without surgery.

 ESG may not be suitable for people with conditions including stomach ulcers, large hiatal hernias and bleeding disorders.

-Before the endoscopic sleeve gastroplasty, your doctor may ask you to have some laboratory tests.
+Before the endoscopic sleeve gastroplasty, your doctor may ask you to complete some laboratory tests.